NixOS/nixpkgs/pkgs/README.md

 - [ ] all depending packages build
 - [ ] patches have a comment describing either the upstream URL or a reason why the patch wasn't upstreamed
 - [ ] patches that are remotely available are fetched rather than vendored
+- [ ] non-eval lockfiles are fetched rather than vendored

 ##### Possible improvements